What We Do

 Great We Grow is a replicable partnership model that’s designed to bring positive outcomes to more communities.
 Today, we are funding partners in three areas to improve kindergarten readiness and transition:

-- Pilot projects in Town and Country and Southshore empower local schools to work together to develop better feeder patterns from preschool to elementary school and improve kindergarten readiness.
+• Pilot projects in Town and Country empower local schools to work together to develop better feeder patterns from preschool to elementary school and improve kindergarten readiness.

-- As part of the Tampa Preschool Partnership (TPP), 74% of 4-year-olds met or exceeded the end-of-year STAR assessment achievement score, while 75% of partner VPK students achieved a learning gains score of 55% or higher.
+• As part of the Tampa Preschool Partnership (TPP), 63% of 4-year-olds demonstrated achievement on the end-of-year STAR assessment, while 77% of partner VPK students achieved a learning gains score of 55% or higher.
+Also of note, 94% of 4-year-olds at Catholic partner preschools stayed for kindergarten.

-- In Town and Country, partner schools are working to ensure that at least 70% of VPK students and 30% of PEEPS students are ready for kindergarten based on end-of-year STAR assessment results.
-During the 2023-24 school year, 2 of 5 4-year-old classrooms met the 2026 program objectives.
-Additionally, the percentage of kindergarteners at partner schools who met or exceeded the achievement score on the end-of-year STAR increased, as did third-grade achievement in ELA year-over-year.
+• In Town and Country, partner schools are working to ensure that at least 70% of VPK students and 30% of PEEPS students are ready for kindergarten based on end-of-year STAR assessment results.
+During the 2024-25 school year, 66% of 4-year-olds demonstrated achievement, with 2 of 5 classrooms meeting or exceeding our objectives.

 Explore Our Partners’ Impact